 “If you live in a wealthy neighborhood where you have high property value, you’re going to get more funding for your education system,” he said.
 “That directly correlates to, unfortunately, the color of your skin and your socioeconomic status.”

-According to the most recent data from the National Center for Education Statistics, in the 2018-19 academic year, Los Altos Elementary School District received $21,079 per student plus property tax funding of $18,383 for a total of $39,462 per student.
-Saratoga Union Elementary School District received $23,755 per student plus property tax funding of $20,706 for a total of $44,461 per student.
-These additional local funds made up 87% of both school’s total revenue.
+According to the most recent data from the National Center for Education Statistics, in the 2018-19 academic year, Los Altos Elementary School District received a total of $21,079 per student of which $18,383 came from property taxes or basic aid.
+Saratoga Union Elementary School District received $23,755 per student of which $20,706 came from property taxes.

 Lisa Andrew, president and CEO of the Silicon Valley Education Foundation, which advocates for underserved students to receive a science, technology, engineering and math (STEM) education, said school districts need to be equitably funded, but currently it’s all about ZIP codes.